-Name, Address and Age Position(s) held with Company Term of Office and Length of Time Served Principal Occupation, Other Business Experience During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director (2) Other Directorships Held by Director Interested I Directors Bilal Rashid Age: 49 Director, Chairman, President and Chief Executive Officer Director (Since 2017); Chairman (Since 2018); and President and Chief Executive Officer (Since 2017) Mr. Rashid has served as our Chairman of the Board since 2018, and President and Chief Executive Officer since our inception in 2017.
-He is also Chairman of the Board and Chief Executive Officer of OFS Capital Corporation and Chairman, President and Chief Executive Officer of Hancock Park Corporate Income, Inc., a director of CIM Real Assets & Credit Fund, President and a Senior Managing Director of Orchard First Source Capital, Inc., Chief Executive Officer of OFSAM, and a member of OFSAM's investment and executive committees.
-Prior to joining OFSAM in 2008, Mr. Rashid was a managing director in the global markets and investment banking division at Merrill Lynch.
-Mr. Rashid has more than 20 years of experience in investment banking, debt capital markets and investing as it relates to structured credit and corporate credit.
-Over the years, he has advised and arranged financing for investment management companies and commercial finance companies including business development companies.
-Before joining Merrill Lynch in 2005, he was a vice president at Natixis Capital Markets, which he joined as part of a large team move from Canadian Imperial Bank of Commerce ("CIBC").
+Name, Address and Age Position(s) held with Company Term of Office and Length of Time Served Principal Occupation, Other Business Experience During the Past Five Years Fund Complex Overseen by Director (2) Other Directorships Held by Director Interested I Directors Bilal Rashid Age: 50 Director, Chairman, President and Chief Executive Officer Director (Since 2017); Chairman (Since 2018); and President and Chief Executive Officer (Since 2017) Mr. Rashid has served as our Chairman of the Board since 2018 and President and Chief Executive Officer since 2017.
+He is also Chairman of the Board, President and Chief Executive Officer of Hancock Park, Chairman of the Board and Chief Executive Officer of OFS Capital Corporation, Director of CIM Real Assets and Credit Fund ("CIM RACR"), President and a Senior Managing Director of Orchard First Source, Inc. ("OFSC") and OFS Advisor, Chief Executive Officer of OFSAM, and a member of OFSAM's investment and executive committees.
+Prior to joining OFSC in 2008, Mr. Rashid was a managing director in the global markets and investment banking division at Merrill Lynch.
+Mr. Rashid has more than 25 years of experience in investing as it relates to corporate credit and structured credit, debt capital markets, which he joined from Canadian Imperial Bank of Commerce ("CIBC").
 Prior to CIBC, he worked as an investment analyst in the project finance area at the International Finance Corporation, which is part of the World Bank.
 Prior to that, Mr. Rashid was a financial analyst at Lehman Brothers.
 Mr. Rashid has a B.S. in Electrical Engineering from Carnegie Mellon University and an MBA from Columbia University.
-Through his years of work in investment banking, capital markets and in sourcing, leading and managing investments, Mr. Rashid has developed expertise and skills that are relevant to understanding the risks and opportunities that the Company faces and which are critical to implementing our strategic goals and evaluating our operational performance.
+Mr. Rashid's term as a Class I Director will expire in 2022.
 4 OFS Capital Corporation, a BDC managed by OFS Advisor, Hancock Park Corporate Income, Inc., another BDC managed by OFS Advisor and CIM Real Assets & Credit Fund, a registered investment company sub- advised by OFS Advisor